 Shower Heads manufactured before 1994 can use up to 5 gpm of water.
 Showerheads manufactured after 1994 use 2.5 gpm or less.
 Using one of our new low-flow showerheads allows you to enjoy your shower, while saving water!

 The Showerhead Exchange Program is an ongoing year-round conservation program.
 You may exchange your old shower head at the Conservation Office located at 351 Shearer Blvd., Cocoa.
 Exchanges may be made Monday through Friday, between the hours of 9 a.m. and 4 p.m.
 Cocoa water customers may exchange up to two shower heads per household.
 Multi-family or commercial accounts, such as apartments or motels that wish to exchange more than 12 showerheads should contact the Conservation Office to confirm an adequate supply is available.

 Just For Fun

 Just for fun try one of these online, interactive home water use surveys.
-The St. Johns River Water Management District has one here.
+The St. Johns River Water Management District home water use survey.